The 3MT competition is a region-wide event encompassing all Australian and some international universities.

-If you have not yet been confirmed in candidature you can enter at the School level; however, if you win or place, you will not be able to advance to the College or University levels.
+If you have not yet been confirmed in candidature you can enter at the School level; however, if you win or place, you will not be able to be in the competition.
 But next year is looking good!

 What can the prize funds be spent on?

-The grants for winners and runners-up of the College and University finals are to be spent on research-support and/or research-related travel.
+The grants for winners and runners-up of the University finals are to be spent on research-support and/or research-related travel.